bdeckard92/dupUT/02-Lesson-Plans/09-NodeJS/README.md

 ## Module Challenge

 For the [Module 09 Challenge](../../01-Class-Content/09-NodeJS/02-Challenge), students will use starter code to build a command-line application that dynamically generates a professional README.md file from a user's input, using the [Inquirer package](https://www.npmjs.com/package/inquirer).
-For more help, refer students to the [Full-Stack Blog guide to a professional README](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide).
+For more help, refer students to [The Full-Stack Blog guide to a professional README file](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide).

 Students must know how to implement the following skills in order to succeed in this week's Challenge: